jongan69/jongan69/README.md

 ### Hi There

-My name is Jonathan Gan and I need a job.
+My name is Jonathan Gan.

 A lot of my projects I would mark as incompleted.
 Pinned projects should all be functional, will use Vercel for future project deploys.